Approved by the Executive Committee on March 08, 2022 and ratified at Faculty meeting on May 19, 2022. Updated by Faculty of Medicine on 11/19/2021.

 When the Student Promotions Committee (SPC) is directed by the Associate Dean of Student Affairs to deliberate matters of an academic or professional deficiency, the following administrative procedures should be adhered to as closely as possible to ensure that the student is granted due process:

-- At least seven days in advance of the SPC meeting the student charged with a violation will be given written notification in person, via electronic mail (request delivery and read receipts), and/or by certified mail of the date, time, and location of the hearing.
-This written notification will include a description of the alleged violation, a copy of the Medical Student Professional Honor Code, a list of the SPC members, and the names of any witnesses who will give testimony at the hearing.
+- At least seven days in advance of the SPC meeting the student charged with an academic or professional deficiency will be given written notification in person, via electronic mail (request delivery and read receipts), and/or by certified mail of the date, time, and location of the hearing.
+This written notification will include a description of the alleged deficiency, a copy of the Medical Student Professional Honor Code, a list of the SPC members, and the names of any witnesses who will give testimony at the hearing.
 If the student chooses not to appear before the SPC as notified, the hearing will be conducted in the student's absence.

 - The student may select a faculty or administrative advisor to assist prior to and during the hearing.